thexant/TheQuietEnd/LoreFiction/Basic Lore/Corridors.md

 • Colonies stranded by shifting or collapsing Corridors often suffer **total isolation**, leading to slow decline or death.

-• Some Corridors still offer partial stability, allowing travel with heavy risk—but remain the only option for keeping distant colonies alive.
+• Some Corridors still offer partial stability, allowing travel with heavy risk but remain the only option for keeping distant colonies alive.